Some remarks on stochastic converse Lyapunov theorems: Results

 \begin{dfn} A continuous function $\beta : \R_{\ge0} \times \R_{\ge0} \ra \R_{\ge0}$ is said to belong to space $\KL$ if \begin{itemize} \item $\beta(v, \tau)$ is a $\K$ function with respect to $v$ for each fixed $\tau$. \item $\beta(v, \tau)$ is a strictly decreasing function with respect to $\tau$ for each fixed $v$. \item For each fixed $v$ it holds that $\lim\limits_{\tau \ra \infty}\beta(v, \tau) = 0$. \end{itemize} \end{dfn}

 The following technical result will be needed later on.
-It may be considered as a generalization of the classical results on existence of $\KL$ convergence certificates for uniformly globally stable systems\cite{Lin1996smoothconverse}.
+It may be considered as a generalization of the classical results on existence of $\KL$ convergence certificates for uniformly globally stable systems (\cite{Lin1996smoothconverse}).
+Unlike the latter, \Cref{prp_lim2kappa} is system-agnostic.

 \begin{prp} Consider a function $\Phi: \R^n \times \R_{\ge 0} \ra \R_{\ge 0}$ with the property that